codingatkca/interview_experience/README.md

+# Sorting Techniques
+ - Bubbule Sort
+ - Selection Sort[Minimum value moving to the begining of the Array ]-- Time Complexity- O(n^2)
+ - Heap Sort[Steps from 1 to 3]-- Time Complexity- O(nlogn)
+1.Convert Array to binary tree using level order(insert level by level) 2.Then convert to Headp data structure by Heapify
+3. Remove the max element from the root node and keep it inside the array from the last Finally Array will be sorted

 # Java Script fundamentals
+ ## Prototypical Inheritance in Java Script
  - Protypical inheritance: Inheritance via prototype property in java script compared to class based approach in java ex:var a={type:'general'};
       var  b={